Grid ref: TQ 833 924 (click for o/s map)

 Mouse over links for pictures; click for detail page.

-If you only had time to visit one ancient coppiced woodland then Hockley Woods might be the place to choose.
-It is the largest continuous (unlike Epping Forest, which is divided by roads) native woodland not only in Essex, but in the whole of eastern England.
-It consists of a group of half-a-dozen ancient woods, mostly owned by Rochford Council and virtually intact except for a few bits lost around the fringes.
+If you only had time to visit one ancient woodland then Hockley Woods might be the place to choose.
+It is the largest continuous native woodland in eastern England, consisting of a group of half-a-dozen ancient woods that are virtually intact.
 It is not as rich in wild flowers as some of the northern Essex woods, but has a wide variety of woodland types all on one site and many ancient woodland plants.

 The ground falls steeply from the car park with a variety of trees on the upper slopes including oak, sweet chestnut, ash and rowan.
 These give way to hornbeam on the heavier and wetter soils lower down.